Oak Meadow Park

 Location: Lyndon Bandstand, Oak Meadow Park, Los Gatos

-Same musical lineup as the last couple of years: The Johnny Neri Band 5:30 – 6:45 and then The Houserockers (a Los Gatos band) 7:15 – 9:30pm
+Same musical lineup as the last couple of years: The Johnny Neri Band opens for The Houserockers (a Los Gatos band).

 Parking at Oak Meadow Park is free to town residents, but if you’re a local, you know that it fills up fast.
 You can park on nearby public streets if that happens, or try Vasona’s parking, which will cost a little.